BertilBraun/Advanced-Techniques-in-Chess-Engines/README.md

 The file `preprocessor.py` is used to extract the moves from the lichess database and write them in proper format to a `.csv` file.

 The file `training.py` is used to start the training of the NN.
+Change `GAME_FILE` to "../dataset/nm_games small.csv" if you have not previously extracted the moves from the lichess database.

 The file `testing.py` is used to test the current state of the NN on some parts of the dataset.